 The title track was featured as the opening theme for the romance/musical anime Dance With Devils and quickly gathered a lot of attention with the powerful, orchestral rock sound, that not only fit well with the anime series, but was also a unexpected in Hatano‘s solo career.

 The single ranked #14 on Oricon Weekly, and still stands as his most successful release to date.

 The success of “Kakusei no Air” didn’t follow him when “Unmei no CODA“, single also featured on Dance With Devils (this time around on the PS Vita game), was released in 2016.

-The inconsistencies in the title track, result of and odd combo of ELEMENTS GARDEN and Daisuke Iwasaki’s clash of ideas put Hatano in an unfamiliar place performing dramatic lyrics on top of dance oriented track.
+The inconsistencies in the title track, the result from an odd combo of ELEMENTS GARDEN and Daisuke Iwasaki’s clash of ideas put Hatano in an unfamiliar place performing dramatic lyrics on top of a dance-oriented track.
 Looking back at the previous release, Unmei no CODA was a serious downgrade and that was noticeable with the way the single dropped on the charts to #23 on Oricon Weekly.

 Still in 2016, Hatano released “You Only Live Once“, song featured as the ending theme for the hit skating anime Yuri!!!
 On ICE.